 PRDOH plans to minimize the displacement of persons or entities and assist persons or entities displaced as a result of implementing a project with CDBG-DR funds.
 This is not intended to limit the ability of PRDOH to conduct buyouts or acquisitions for destroyed and extensively damaged units or units.
-PRDOH will ensure that every project funded in part or in full by CDBG-DR funds, and all activities related to that project, are subject to the provisions of the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970 (URA), as amended,44 and section 104(d) of the Housing and Community Development Act of 1974 (HCDA), 45 except where HUD has provided waivers or alternative requirements.
+PRDOH will ensure that every project funded in part or in full by CDBG-DR funds and all activities related to that project, are subject to the provisions of the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970 (URA), as amended, and section 104(d) of the Housing and Community Development Act of 1974 (HCDA), except where HUD has provided waivers or alternative requirements.
 The implementing regulations for URA are at 49 C.F.R. § Part 24, and the regulations for section 104(d) are at 24 C.F.R. § Part 42, subpart C. These laws and regulations aim to provide uniform, fair, and equitable treatment of persons whose real property is acquired or who are displaced in connection with federally funded projects.
-PRDOH will follow an existing Residential Anti-displacement and Relocation Assistance Plan (RARAP) and amend it to reflect the requirements stated on 87 FR 32046 and to conform to the standards or requirements of 24 C.F.R. § 42.325.
-Based on the program outlined in the Action Plan, PRDOH plans to minimize displacement by arranging for facilities to house persons who must be relocated temporarily during rehabilitation.
+PRDOH will follow an existing Residential Anti-displacement and Relocation Assistance Plan (RARAP) and amend it to reflect the requirements stated on 88 FR 32046 and to conform to the standards or requirements of 24 C.F.R. § 42.325.